Activities in Reykjavík

 We recommend taking a trip up to the tower of the church where you can enjoy the beautiful view of Reykjavik and take a few pictures.

-In 1991 a set og 6 cylindrical hot water tanks where used in the making of the building and topped with a glass dome.
-Inside you will find an interactive trip through Iceland´s glaciers, 100-metre ice cave that you can make your way through and learn about the millennia of volcanic ash inside its walls and on the fourth floow is great outdoor obervation deck where you may find telescopes and information panels.
+In 1991 a set of 6 cylindrical hot water tanks were used in the making of the building and topped with a glass dome.
+Inside you will find an interactive trip through Iceland´s glaciers, a 100-metre ice cave that you can make your way through and learn about the millennia of volcanic ash inside its walls and on the fourth floor is a great outdoor observation deck where you may find telescopes and information panels.